Shkyrockett/engine/Conventions.md

 For the most part, follow the standards for .NET libraries in [C# Coding Conventions (C# Programming Guide)](https://msdn.microsoft.com/en-us/library/ff926074.aspx).
 Visual Studio defaults fit these standards.
 The `Ctrl` + `k` + `CTRL` + `d` shortcut key combination are your best friend for beautifying code.

-This project is being written in C# 7.2 Which brings some interesting constructs into the language to do things that were previously impossible.
+This project is being written in C# Previews Which brings some interesting constructs into the language to do things that were previously impossible.

 In high level summary: